DeAngelo-png/Codeplug-Database/README.md

 # How to contribute
 - Download the .csv
 - Open the .csv in chirp
-- Make your changes in chirp
+- Make your changes in chirp (E.g, Finding frequencies via the internet or your own scanner)
 - Submit a pull request with your findings!

 # Sources